hagenest/thinkpad-l13-yoga-hackintosh/README.md

 I'm currently stuck at ```AAPL: [EB|#LOG:EXITBS:START]```

-It seems to be related to there not being a bios-option to disable cfg-block and the associated kernel-parameters not working on comet lake CPUs.
+-It seems to be related to there not being a bios-option to disable cfg-block and the associated kernel-parameters not working on comet lake CPUs.-

+**Edit**: OpenCore-Devs suggested the problem lies not with cfg lock.
+I have no idea what to try next.

 There currently is no solution to get macOS to run on a Thinkpad with a CometLake CPU